livekit-examples/livepaint/README.md

 Each game is hosted in a single [LiveKit room](https://docs.livekit.io/home/client/connect) where each player is a standard participant.
 The room is reused between games, so the same group of players can complete multiple games back-to-back.

 Each room also contains a single [LiveKit agent](https://docs.livekit.io/agents) that handles game logic and serves as the realtime backend for the game.

+A player limit of 12 is enforced by the agent, which kicks any participant joining after that limit is reached.

 ### Game State